canastro/metamorphose/README.md

 # Metamorphose

-Metamorphose is a tool that allows you to transform your objects on the fly by defining schemas.
+Metamorphose is a library that allows you to transform your js objects on the fly by pre-defined schemas.

 # Features
 * Extend schemas
 * Default values
 * Nested schemas
 * Transformations
+* Dot notation
 * Type validation (work in progress)

 # Example